The Twelve Principles of Meditation

 Continue repetitions of inhaling for three seconds and exhaling for three seconds.
 This pattern of rhythmic breathing controls the flow of prana, or vital energy, and helps to still the mind.

 Trying to force the mind to focus will only make it more restless and create more thoughts.
 Being patient and loving with yourself, on the other hand, means knowing without a doubt that the mind will eventually settle into a place of stillness.

 9. Bring your mind to rest on a focal point.

 Focus upon either the Ajna Chakra, the point between the eyebrows; or the Anahata Chakra, in the region of the heart.
 Practitioners who tend to be more on the intellectual side may gravitate toward the Ajna Chakra, whereas the more emotional person may prefer the Anahata Chakra.
 (Learn more about chakras here.)

 10. Hold an object of concentration at this focal point.

 Choose a neutral and positive object of concentration.
 This can be an image, a mandala, a symbol or even a mantra, such as “Om,” that is mentally repeated in rhythm with the breath.
 Visualize that object in the chosen chakra and hold your concentration on it.

 While still conscious of being separate from the object of concentration, allow the vibrations of focused thought or repetitions of sound created by this constant state of focus to lead to pure thought.
 This is meditation.

-This is the state of ultimate bliss, superconsciousness, or enlightenment in which the yogi no longer identifies herself/himself as separate from any symbols or mantra, but becomes one with the universe.
+This is the state of ultimate bliss, superconsciousness, or enlightenment in which the practitioner no longer identifies herself/himself as separate from any symbols or mantra, but becomes one with the universe.
 Reaching samadhi takes time, practice and devotion.